Korons/reddit_image_archiver/README.md

 The script will download all imguralbums from the front page of those subreddits and save the images to         ~/Pictures/Imguralbums/SUBREDDIT/RANDOMSTRING

 And then put them in .cbr archives so they can be read with the comic reader of your choice, meaning the end files with look like     ~/Pictures/Imguralbums/SUBREDDIT/RANDOMSTRING.cbr

+## WARNING

+The program will compress and rm all folders in the ~/Pictures/Imguralbums/SUBREDDIT dir